-From a quick review one can see that under the straight-line method the depreciation rate is lower, when compared to the reducing balance method, in the early years.
-But as the economic life of the asset progresses the depreciation expense is greater in the latter years.
+From a quick review, one can see that the depreciation expense is lower under the straight-line method compared to the reducing balance method in the early years.
+But as the asset’s economic life progresses, the depreciation expense is greater in the later years.
 For example in the last year, year 5, the straight-line method expenses $83,476 more ($140,000 – $56,524 = $83,476).

 Comparison of the Two Depreciation Methods

-So let us do quick comparison of the two methods and when one might be more suitable than the other (of course when we are dealing with say tax depreciation schedules there is generally little to no flexibility in the method and/or rates applied).
+So let us quickly compare the two methods and when one might be more suitable than the other (of course, when dealing with tax depreciation schedules, there is generally little to no flexibility in the method or rates applied).

 |Straight-Line Method||Reducing Balance Method|